ubccr/xdmod/user_manual_builder/Dashboard_Tab.rst

 settings are saved automatically and persist between logins.
 The layout can be reset to default using the “Reset to default” button in the Settings tab of the “My Profile” dialog (:numref:`dashboard_reset_default`).
-The My Profile dialog is accessed via the “My Profile” button on the top left of the XDMoD portal.
+The My Profile dialog is accessed via the “My Profile” button on the top right of the XDMoD portal.
 Full-width dashboard components cannot be moved.

 .. figure:: media/image80.png